GPS Tracking

 Options “Save file” and “Email file” will ask for the target format.
 You can pick from GPX, Google Earth gx:Track or Google Earth gx:Geometry.

-From version 1.8 “Share track image” is a very nice looking option to share via Facebook, email or even attaching track to notes app.
+From version 1.8, “Share track image” is a very nice-looking option for sharing via Facebook, email, or even attaching the track to the Notes app.
 Try it!

-In version 1.9 (currently in beta) new option is added - “Photo GPX”.
+In version 1.9 (currently in beta) a new option is added — “Photo GPX”.
 This option guarantees that you’ll have a timestamp with a location for every second in the exported file.
-This is needed to match GPX track to photos in the Adobe Lightroom.
+This is needed to match a GPX track to photos in Adobe Lightroom.

 Exporting list of tracks.

-Use filter to only show tracks started or ended in the certain month if you need to create a list only for that month.
+Use the filter to only show tracks started or ended in a certain month if you need to create a list only for that month.

-Then use action button to open the preview with the list of the filtered tracks.
-Preview window has its own action button to do “whatever” with the list, open in Numbers/Excel, send by email, save to iCloud/Dropbox, unlimited options here.
+Then use the action button to open the preview with the list of filtered tracks.
+The preview window has its own action button to do “whatever” with the list, open in Numbers/Excel, send by email, save to iCloud/Dropbox, unlimited options here.

 MOVING TRACK BETWEEN TRIPS